-The longest part of the basic agreement will be here, this part contains twelve sections, namely Termination, Mutual Release of Liability, Return of Goods, Confidential Information, Non-Disparagement, Covenant Not to Sue, Governing Law, Counterparts/Electronic Signatures, Severability, Entire Agreement, Authority, and the Headings.
+The longest part of this basic agreement will be here, this part contains twelve sections.
+They are Termination, Mutual Release of Liability, Return of Goods, Confidential Information, Non-Disparagement, Covenant Not to Sue, Governing Law, Counterparts/Electronic Signatures, Severability, Entire Agreement, Authority, and the Headings.
 Make sure that you have written all these sections on the agreement.
 To avoid stressing yourself, you can look for a termination letter sample online or just download our templates above.

 4. The Witness

-To make the agreement legal, you need to have a witness that will certify that both parties have agreed on the termination.
+To make an agreement legal, you need to have a witness that will certify that both parties have agreed on the termination.
 You need to make the witness put their sign on the agreement document to make it more reliable.
-At least two witnesses will be much better.
+At least two witnesses will be better.